elicore/webdis/docs/webdis-redis-docker-compose.md

 # Running Webdis and Redis in Docker Compose

+> NOTE: This documentation is preserved for legacy reference.
+Newer, consolidated Docker examples are available in `docs/docker/` including `docker-compose.dev.yml` and `docker-compose.prod.yml` which offer improved dev and production patterns.

 This page describes how to start Redis and Webdis in [Docker Compose](https://docs.docker.com/compose/).
 A different page describes a variant of this model, where connections from Webdis to Redis are encrypted: see "[Running Webdis & Redis in Docker Compose with SSL connections](webdis-redis-docker-compose-ssl.md#running-webdis--redis-in-docker-compose-with-ssl-connections)".

 ## Setup